deckchairlabs/eleventy-plugin-theme-ui/README.md

 ### `npm start` or `yarn start`

 Runs the project in development/watch mode.
 Your project will be rebuilt upon changes.
 TSDX has a special logger for you convenience.
-Error messages are pretty printed and formatted for compatibility VS Code's Problems tab.
+Error messages are pretty printed and formatted for compatibility with VS Code's Problems tab.

 Your library will be rebuilt if you make edits.